sqlxpert/z-container-api-kafka-aws-terraform/README.md

   [aws_iam_role_policy_attachment](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_role_policy_attachment)
-  resources will be drawn with arrows between a role and multiple _AWS-managed_ policies, when it would be sufficient to put the role and a list of the attached policies in a box, because the policy names are descriptive.
+  resources will be drawn with arrows between a role and multiple _AWS-managed_ policies, when it would be sufficient to put the role and a list of the attached policies in a box, because AWS chooses descriptive policy names.
-  Schooled decades ago by Dr. Edward Tufte's
+  Schooled by Dr. Edward Tufte's
   [_The Visual Display of Quantitative Information_](https://www.edwardtufte.com/book/the-visual-display-of-quantitative-information),
   I have produced compact, attractive, information-rich diagrams for my pre-existing open-source projects.
 They address multiple audiences and were